ng-zi-yi/ID_OpenHouse_website/README.md

 This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
 These files should themselves either be included as a pdf file in the project itself (in an separate directory) Include the Adobe XD wireframe as a folder.
 You can include the XD share url.
+Our initial wireframe mockup is located in this Assignment folder.
+We have changed some details since the initial wireframe mockup, so not everything is exactly the same as the the drawing
 ## Features

 In this section, you should go over the different parts of your project, and describe each in a sentence or so.